 One vital point to note is that once your child is enrolled and begins attending your zoned school, they will stay in it for the duration, even if you move elsewhere in the meantime.
 For example, many parents rent for 1-2 years in an expensive neighborhood with a good NYC school zone and then move to a more affordable neighborhood.
 The only problem with this approach is that they won’t prioritize your original zone if you have any younger children.
 However, they will still get a higher priority than children outside the district.

 NYC Public School OptionsNYC Public School Options

 While most students still attend their zoned school (about 60%), an increasing number have started looking at other options in the last decade.
-For instance, many districts have charter schools, magnet schools, and gifted and talented programs.
+For instance, many districts have charter schools, magnet schools, and gifted programs.
 InsideSchool.org is a terrific resource for learning about each of these schools and seeing how they differ from one another.
 You can also check out the Department of Education website for further information.

 Even if you decide to go with your zoned school, you’ll still have to apply for it.
 School grades tend to fill up fast, so the sooner you apply, the better your chances are of being accepted.
 The deadline for applications to general education kindergarten is mid-January, with placements set for mid-March.
 Non-zoned schools will have different deadlines, so read up on each one to find out what they are.
 When filling out your application, you can apply for up to 12 schools, so fill it out in the order of your preferred schools.